rockset/rockset-js/packages/cli/reference/api.md

 ## `rockset api:apikeys:createApiKeyAdmin USER`

-create a new api key for any user (admin only)
+create a new api key for any user in your organization. accessible to admin users only

 ```
 USAGE
   $ rockset api:apikeys:createApiKeyAdmin USER

+ARGUMENTS
+  USER  user email

 OPTIONS
   -h, --help              show CLI help